 People experience the thirst for response on a physical level.
 It is the sixth sense – the social sense.
 Sufficient or insufficient satiation of this thirst can prompt action and bring about stress or pleasure.

 The Internet provides new, quick and inexpensive opportunities to satisfy this thirst.
-However, it is a thirst that is never fully satiated, because socialisation is not a product, but a process.
+However, it is a thirst that is never fully satiated, because socialization is not a product, but a process.

 The quality and quantity of reactions depend on the quality of the signal.
 Thus, in addition to coherence, a hierarchy emerges.
 Strong personalities produce a strong signal and are capable of receiving a response from a large number of people.
 The person who is capable of receiving a resounding reaction from large groups of people becomes a leader.